draeron/primetools/README.md

 Traktor is only supported because I can read the proper POPM id3 frame (ie: rating) that is used by Traktor.
 Meta data from NML is not implemented.

-#### What about _Rekorbox_ & _Serato_ ?
+#### What about _Serato_ ?

-Since I don't really use Rekorbox and Serato I didn't put any support but the code is modular enough that they could be eventually implemented.
+Since I don't really use Rekorbox and Serato but the code is modular enough that they could be eventually implemented.
 If someone submit a pull request for it I would gladly review and merge it.

 #### Known Issues